plblum/jivs/README.md

 ```
 Once it compiles, you can edit as needed, although initially leave most of the classes it registers alone, so you can start using the system.

-Now that you have the CreateValidationServices function, let’s modify your earlier configuration code for ValidationManager by using it.
+Now that you have the `CreateValidationServices function`, let’s modify your earlier configuration code for `ValidationManager` by using it.

 ```ts
 let valueHostDescriptors = ... copied from previous example ...